RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 ## What is an AMI ID?

 When you’re working with CFTs, it’s good to know about AMI IDs.
-An AMI is an Amazon Machine Image.
+An AMI is an *Amazon Machine Image*.

-Every Ribbon SBC image in the AWS Marketplace has an image identifier, or AMI ID.
+Every Ribbon SBC image in the AWS Marketplace has an image identifier, or *AMI ID*.

 When you view any Ribbon offering in the Marketplace, you can continue past the first page, and view AMI IDs on the **Manual Launch** tab: